-When you purchased your home, you signed an agreement with your mortgage lender.
-You promised to pay back the money you borrowed to purchase your home.
+If you paid for your home with a loan, you made a binding agreement with your mortgage lender.
+You promised to pay back the money you borrowed in a way determined at signing.
 If you don’t pay as agreed, the lender has the legal right to sell the property and recover as much as possible.

-Mortgage lenders can (but are not required to) remove the lien on your property for the purpose of selling it.
+Mortgage lenders can (but are not required to) remove the lien on your property to sell it.
 When this occurs, the homeowner usually stops making mortgage payments.
+This might be an opportunity to stay in the home throughout the selling process without paying so you can get back on your feet financially.

 Will a short sale protect my credit?

 It is a common misnomer that a short sale is better for your credit than a foreclosure.
-According to an article published online by Equifax, “How a Short Sale or Foreclosure May Affect Your Credit Scores,” there really is no difference between the impact of a short sale and foreclosure.
-There are many other benefits to going with a short sale rather than foreclosure, but a lesser impact on your credit is not one of them.
-A short sale will likely show up on your credit report as “not paid as agreed.”
+According to an online article by Equifax, “How a Short Sale or Foreclosure May Affect Your Credit Scores,” there is no difference between the impact of a short sale and a foreclosure.
+It will likely appear on your credit report as “not paid as agreed.”
 Both will stay on your credit for seven years.

 Here’s how a short sale works:

-If your home sells for less than is owed, there will be a “deficiency.”
-In Utah, the lender can get a deficiency judgment after a nonjudicial foreclosure.
-The bank has the option to file a lawsuit within three months of the sale.
-A mortgage lender does have the option to forgive the deficiency.
+If your home sells for less than you owe, there will be a “deficiency.”
+The deficiency is the difference between what you owe, and what the new owner paid.
+Utah lenders can get a deficiency judgment after a nonjudicial foreclosure.
+The bank can file a lawsuit within three months of the sale.
+A mortgage lender can forgive the deficiency too.
+Speak to a tax advisor about any potential tax implications of a short sale in your situation.

 Is a short sale a good route to take?

 Personal financial pressures and lagging real estate markets can lead to the need for a short sale or a foreclosure.
-A short sale can be a great benefit to the seller, the buyer, and the lender.
+A short sale can benefit the seller, the buyer, and the lender.
+Northern Utah spent 2024 in a strong sellers’ market.
+Short sales decrease in a sellers’ market because home values and demand increase.

 Seller:

-The seller can get relief from brutal financial pressure by working closely with the lender.
+The seller is relieved of brutal financial pressure by working closely with the lender.

 Buyer: